History of FC Basel (1965–2000): Ninety-second season

 For the second year running the club's chairman was Urs Gribi.
 It was Ernst August Künnecke's second year as first team manager with Emil Müller as his assistant.
-Künnecke made amendments to the team, Walter Geisser retired and Jean-Pierre Maradan, Jörg Stohler as well as Arthur von Wartburg who had been thrown out of the squad the previous season all moved on to Grenchen.
+Künnecke made amendments to the team, Walter Geisser retired and Jean-Pierre Maradan, Jörg Stohler as well as Arthur von Wartburg who had been excluded from the squad the previous season all moved on to Grenchen.
 Künnecke persuaded Adrie van Kraay to join the team from Waterschei Thor.
 The youngsters Beat Feigenwinter (from Nordstern Basel), Livio Bordoli (from Hessen Kassel) and Ertan Irizik (from Concordia Basel) were transferred in.
 Basel's own youngsters Peter Nadig, Beat Sutter, Thomas Hauser, Fredy Grossenbacher and Dominique Herr were formed into team leaders.
 In this season Basel played a total of 63 games.
 30 matches were played in the domestic league, three in the Swiss Cup and 30 were friendly matches.
 Of their 30 test games, 24 ended with a victory, two were drawn, four ended with a defeat.

 The 1984–85 Nationalliga A was contested by 16 teams, including the top 14 clubs from the previous season and the two sides promoted from the second level, Nationalliga B, the previous season, these being SC Zug and Winterthur.
-But the good results in pre-season test matches, including a draw against Borussia Dortmund and victories against Karlsruher SC, SC Freiburg and Bayern Munich could not be taken over in to the domestic league games.
+But the good results in pre-season test matches, including a draw against Borussia Dortmund and victories against Karlsruher SC, SC Freiburg and Bayern Munich could not be carried over into the domestic league.
 Basel lost three of their first four matches.
 Then, following a run of five defeats and five draws with only one win, the team suffered one defeat too many against Lausanne-Sport on the 11 November.
 Basel's club chairman Urs Gribi fired Künnecke.
-The SC Zug match was declaired forfait at a later date.
+The SC Zug match was declared forfait at a later date.
 Gribi installed Müller as head coach until the end of the season and Müller was able to lead the team away from the relegation zone.
 Basel ended the season in eighth position, 15 points behind Servette Genève who became Swiss champions that year.
 In their 30 league matches Basel won eleven, drew nine and lost ten games.

 Basel entered the Swiss Cup in the round of 64 with an away game against lower classed FC Dürrenast.
 This was won 4–0.
 In the second round they had a home match, also against a lower classed team FC Langenthal.
 This match resulted in a 6–0 victory.
 However, with the third round home game against Servette Basels cup season came to an end because they lost the match 0–1.